What is hepatitis B?

 Call your hospital’s switchboard number and ask to speak to either the Gastroenterology or Infectious disease team on:

 - The Children’s Hospital at Westmead: (02) 9845 0000

 - The Sydney Children’s Hospital, Randwick: (02) 9382-1111

 - John Hunter Children’s Hospital: (02) 49 213000

 National Centre for Immunisation Research and Surveillance of Vaccine Preventable Diseases

-- If your child has hepatitis B, practice blood awareness.
+- If your child has hepatitis B, be careful around their blood.